iCliniq Logo

 Conclusion:

 Magnetic resonance imaging myelography is a noninvasive imaging technique.
-MR myelography is the first-line imaging technique recommended for lower back pain.
+MRI myelography is the first-line imaging technique recommended for lower back pain.
 The advantage of magnetic resonance imaging myelography is that it does not use ionizing radiation and the imaging time is short.
 Both the superior and inferior extent of the spinal cord are shown in this scan.
 This procedure does not require hospitalization.
 MRI myelography has more accuracy in diagnosing intrinsic spinal cord diseases than myelography.
 Magnetic resonance imaging myelography shows the degree of compression of spinal nerves with more accuracy.

 Tags: